 Join as a Member.
 The dues are $ 25.00/member which help support the following many features available to PBS Members.

-Sorry, This Event is Full.
-However, we are still accepting Standby registrations.
+Sorry, This Event is Currently Full and we are no longer accepting registrations.

 Thank you for using the eAPIS Web Service. if the password for the eAPIS account has expired.